SOTETO/heureka/readme.md

 ```
 sudo docker logs <container-name>
 ```
 to show the logs of a container.
-See `docker ps --format '{{.Names}}'` to print the names of the running container.
+See `docker ps --format '{{.Names}}'` to print the names of the running containers.

 Print log of MS-DROPS backend service (drops):
 ```